Cameron-Kerr/DAS-Group-6/README.md

-# IMDB Movie Rating Prediction (Logistic Regression)-Group 6
+# IMDB Movie Rating Prediction-Group 6
 This is a repository of material used for Project 2 for Group 6 of the Data Analysis Skills course at the University of Glasgow.

 This project aims to analyze the IMDB dataset using logistic regression to determine which factors influence whether a movie receives a rating higher than 7.